-On occasion, students may choose to participate in scheduled dress-down days.
+On occasion, students may choose to participate in scheduled dress down days.
 Acceptable clothing for such days is as follows:

-- For grades 6th through 12th: Jean and T-shirt day at NLCA will consist of wearing an NLCA t-shirt and jeans.
-Jeans must meet the standards listed below. - Elementary grades (PreK through 5th) may wear an appropriate t-shirt and jeans on Jean and T-shirt days. - T-shirts must be in good condition and meet the following criteria: No inappropriate language/sign/symbols (Includes messages that are suggestive in nature, express profane or vulgar language, or make derogatory comments regarding any race, creed, religion or national origin, and any material which encourages illegal substance use/abuse, including alcohol and tobacco, sexual references, gang-related symbols, or cults.) - Jeans may not be slashed/torn or a laced-up style, in other words no holes allowed.
-This includes jeans that have fabric "under" the holes. - Undergarments may not be visible at any time. - All tops must cover the waist at all times. - On dress-down days, bare midriffs, bare backs, halter tops, spaghetti straps, and tank tops are not acceptable.
-Straps must be a minimum of two inches on the shoulder. - Pants and shorts must be worn at the waistline.
-Skirts, shorts, and jumper length should be 2-inches from the bend of the knee. - No clothing from Abercrombie and Fitch or Hollister is to be worn at NLCA.
+- 1. For grades 6-12 jean and T-shirt day at NLCA will consist of wearing a NLCA t-shirt and jeans.
+Jeans must meet the standard listed below. - 2.
+Elementary grades (JrK-5) may wear an appropriate t-shirt and jeans on jean and t-shirt days. - 3.
+T-shirts must be in good condition and meet the following criteria: No inappropriate language/sign/symbols (Includes messages that are suggestive in nature, express profane or vulgar language, or which make derogatory comments regarding any race, creed, religion or national origin, and any material which encourages illegal substance use/abuse, including alcohol and tobacco, sexual references, gang related symbols, or cults.) - 4.
+Jeans may not be slashed/torn or a laced-up style, in other words no holes allowed.
+This includes jeans that have fabric "under" the holes. - 5.
+Undergarments may not be visible at any time. - 6.
+All tops must cover the waist at all times. - 7.
+On dress down days, bare midriffs, bare backs, halter tops, spaghetti straps, and tank tops are not acceptable.
+Straps must be a minimum of two inches on the shoulder. - 8.
+Pants and shorts must be worn at the waistline. - 9.
+No clothing from Abercrombie and Fitch or Hollister is to be worn at NLCA.

-Physical Education dress standard (Grades 5th through 12th)
+Physical Education dress standard (Grades 5-12)

-School-designated dress standard attire must be worn every day in PE class.
-NLCA T-shirts, appropriate-length shorts, socks, and tennis shoes are required for class.
+School designated dress standard attire must be worn every day in PE class.
+NLCA T-shirts, appropriate length shorts, socks, and tennis shoes are required for class.
 Students not wearing the proper uniform will be marked "unprepared for class" for that class period